I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 Seedling stage begins once you’ve moved your seeds from the paper towel into the pot and you start seeing the first leaves break out from the ground.

-If you can’t imagine it, here’s a photo of a plant a few days into its seedling stage:
+Here’s a photo of a plant a few days into its seedling stage:

 That is exactly what your plant will look like after maybe a week after you’ve moved the seeds into the pots.